fleschutz/CWTS/README.md

 > cmake .
 > make -k                                      # option '-k': keep going, even on errors
 ```
-It returns a lot of compiler warnings - the more warnings the better!
+Expect a lot of compiler warnings but the more warnings the better!
 Edit `CMakeLists.txt` before to force using a certain C++ compiler.

 🏆 Compiler Ranking by Warnings